 Depending upon your general health and the extent of the procedure, Otoplasty surgery is typically performed as a day procedure or alternatively with an overnight hospital stay.
 Dr Vlad will only perform your Otoplasty surgery in safe, accredited operating facilities.

 What is the recovery period after Otoplasty?

 The recovery period for otoplasty will vary from patient to patient and you could return to work within seven to ten days.
 Usually Dr Vlad will recommend sleeping with a head band that protects the ears for at least six to eight weeks post-surgery.
 Light exercise may be resumed within four to five weeks but strenuous exercise should be avoided for at least six to eight weeks.
 You will be given post-surgery instructions to follow and if you have any questions, please speak to Dr Vlad and/or his Practice Nurse.

 Cost is always a consideration in elective surgery, but it should not be the only consideration.
 You have the right to be informed about the costs you can expect, before you have your surgery – this is called ‘informed financial consent’.

 - Medical tests

 After your initial consultation with Dr Vlad, you will receive a written estimate of fees and an information pack to read before your second pre-surgery appointment.
 The second appointment is free of charge.
-Once you book your surgery, you will also see our Practice Nurse who will take your pre-operative photos.
+Once you book your surgery, you will also see our staff who will take your pre-operative photos.

 Please note: Your satisfaction involves more than a fee.
 When choosing a surgeon for cosmetic facial surgery, remember that factors such as the surgeon’s training, qualifications, experience, and your comfort with him/her are just as important as the final cost of the surgery